-The core of this Stuhrling watch review is to find out whether the timepieces are worth pursuing.
+The core of this Stuhrling watch review was to find out whether the timepieces were worth pursuing.
 So, are they good quality and should you buy one?

 In overall – yes, Stuhrling watches have quite a decent quality for the price point.
 However, whether you should buy one or not depends on your set expectations.